bes2008/sqlhelper/README.md

     + KingBase (金仓)
     + OpenBase (东软)
     + SequoiaDB (巨杉数据库)

+    If you want know all RDMBS ranking, you can find them in [DB Engines](https://db-engines.com/en/ranking/relational+dbms).

-2. supports multiple databases in one application
+2. Supports multiple databases in one application
-3. supports auto detect dialect, so the dialect option is optional
+3. Supports auto detect dialect, so the dialect option is optional
-4. **the performance is higher than Mybatis-PageHelper**, because the limit、offset will be setted with PrepareStatement placeholder '?'
+4. **The performance is higher than Mybatis-PageHelper**, because the limit、offset will be setted with PrepareStatement placeholder '?'
-5. supports spring boot 1.x , 2.x
+5. Supports spring boot 1.x , 2.x
-6. supports mybatis 3.x
+6. Supports mybatis 3.x

 #### Installation